New Replacement Yard Ladder

 Painting The Sidewalks

 I have wanted to paint these sidewalks for years.
 It is well known that I absolutely hate masking especially steam locos.
-But this needed to get down before I started ballasting.
+But this needed to get done before I started ballasting.
 I like the blue painters tape because it is just the right amount of sticky.
 Note I came way too close to spilling the paint down a control panel.
 The NCE handle brackets are a great place to put the airbrush.

 My goal is to have the layout ballast done by the end of winter 2021.
 I started at the one end of the layout where I left off 2 years ago.
 I went off into a brief attempt at using artist’s matte medium for ballast glue.
 It was supposed to be better than white glue as drying flat and sound deadening.
 It is expensive - about $1.00 per ounce!
 Maybe I cut it too much 1/3 matte to 2/3 water but it did not hold at all.
 I went back to Elmer’s white glue at close to a 50/50 mix.
 That worked well.
 It is rock solid now.